wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/exception-and-error-handling/includes/6-exercise-exception-handling.md

-Error handling is configured as the platform’s response to a process execution that has failed.
+Error handling is configured as the platform’s response to a process that has failed.

 In this exercise, you will apply error handling rules to all processes through the **Console Settings**, and then configure a different set of rules for a specific process, whose errors should be handled in a different way.